Lemon Cheesecake Cookies

 - Preheat the oven to 350 degrees.
 Chill the dough for 10-15 minutes while waiting for the oven to preheat.
 This will make it easier to roll the cookie dough.

-- Scoop the dough into 16 portions with a 1 ½ tablespoon cookie scoop, then roll into balls.
+- Scoop the dough into 16 portions with a 1 1/2 tbsp cookie scoop, then roll into balls.
 Slightly flatten out each then place the frozen cheesecake ball in the center.
 Then close the cheesecake ball in with the cookie dough and roll into a ball again.
 Make sure the cheesecake is completely covered in cookie dough.
 Roll the cookie dough balls in lemon sugar.(Keep the cheesecake balls in the freezer until ready to use for each batch of cookies.)

 - Transfer the cookie dough to a prepared baking sheet lined with parchment paper.
 Bake 6 cookies at a time for 11-12 minutes.